-That said, Diamonds Are Forever boasts a few memorable charcaters, such as Bruce Glover and Putter Smith‘s delightfully eccentric performances as the film’s quirky assassins Mr Wint and Mr Kidd.
+That said, Diamonds Are Forever isn’t as bad as they make out, and it does boast a few memorable charcaters, such as Bruce Glover and Putter Smith‘s delightfully eccentric performances as the film’s quirky assassins Mr Wint and Mr Kidd.

 Ultimately, the film serves as a lackluster swan song for Connery’s official tenure as the iconic British spy, leaving fans to wonder what might have been if Lazenby had returned to avenge his murdered wife in this instalment.

 You Only Live Twice is fifth on our Best Sean Connery Bond movies, but it’s not all bad even if its the film that saw him leave for the first time.
 The film kicks off with Bond appearing to meet his end in a lethal trap, only to reveal that he faked his own death.
 Resurrected, 007 embarks on a mission to unravel a global conspiracy involving missing spacecrafts and the threat of nuclear war.

 Bond 5 offers a mix of iconic Connery moments and some shortcomings.
 One memorable scene features a high-octane car chase with Bond and Aki, a female Japanese secret service agent, making a daring escape in a Toyota 2000GT convertible.
 Their pursuit culminates in a helicopter swooping in with a giant magnet to lift their pursuers’ vehicle off the ground.